oliviaguest/pdist/README.md

 # pdist
 [![Build Status](https://travis-ci.org/oliviaguest/pdist.svg?branch=master)](https://travis-ci.org/oliviaguest/pdist)

-Calculate the mean of the pairwise weighted distances between points using the great circle metric for a very big dataset without running out of RAM and/or waiting till the end of the universe.
+Calculate the mean of the pairwise weighted distances between points using the great circle metric :globe_with_meridians: for a very big dataset without running out of RAM :bomb: and/or waiting till the end of the universe. :joy:

 ## Usage
 ### Mean of Pairwise Weighted Distances Using Great Circle